brielle5810/Lepidoptica/Nanonet-and-Training/How to Train your Model.md

 - Adjusted `trainer.py` and the rest of the files to work with google drive
 - Data = 3533 images (2827 for training, 706 for validation)
 - Accuracy: 73.371, Norm ED: 0.9336, Training Loss: 0, Validation Loss: 0.63248
+- Ultimately is the final model used in the program

 ### Second saved_model - fine_tuning2_attempt2 (fine_tuning2.pth)
 - Built on top of `fine_tuning1.pth`, my previously saved model
 - Experimented with preprocessing to try and get better metrics
 - Data = 5710 images (4569 for training, 1141 for validation)
 - Accuracy: 83.523, Norm ED: 0.9349, Training Loss: 0, Validation Loss: 0.59990
+- Suffered from overfitting.
+We also believe that the way we collected data images (through words rather than lines) affected how the model was reading in the text, resulting in missing spaces.
+- Recommendation: Take the raw data that was used to make this model, remake the boxes to include more spaces, retrain `fine_tuning1.pth` with this data.

 **Total images used for training: 9243**